ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite/Docs/docs/rml-differences.md

 to get loaded before even Unity does, rather than relying on Resonite's plugin system to be loaded.
-As such, it doesn't require a command line argument to be loaded, and also doesn't need to hack around the game's compatibility hashing to allow multiplayer compatibility.
+As such, it doesn't require a command line argument to be loaded, and can work outside of the game's compatibility system.

 The main benefit of this however, is that MonkeyLoader supports pre-patching.
 This means, the IL code of Assemblies can be modified using [Mono.Cecil](https://github.com/jbevain/cecil/)